DataDog/stratus-red-team/docs/faq.md

 ## Can I use Stratus Red Team to detonate attack techniques against my own infrastructure?

-This is currently not supported.
+- AWS: This is currently not supported.
 Stratus Red Team takes care of spinning up all the required infrastructure before detonating attack techniques.
 Allowing to "bring your own detonation infrastructure" is on the roadmap.
+-
+- Kubernetes: Stratus Red Team does not create or destroy Kubernetes clusters for you.
+You point it at an existing Kubernetes cluster, and it will take care of creating any prerequisite Kubernetes resource required to detonate Kubernetes-specific attack techniques.